jodusan/dulex123.github.io/me/index.md

 layout: about
 ---

 Hi there, my name is Dušan Josipović.
-This website is dedicated to my software experiments and in itself is an experiment.
+These web pages are dedicated to my software experiments and are in itself an experiment.

+- Experiments: Something new I am building with little previous experience
+- Schemes: Short and simple helper apps

 # What do you do?
 Mostly, I write code.
 Some of it is on [Github](https://github.com/dulex123).